Niraj-Solanki/MasterClass/README.md

 MasterClass Browse Application:- This Sample Contain Structure of TabBar & BrowseTab ListingWork. </Br>
-<b>Browse Screen </b>:- Used For Display "Category" & "Profiles" Which Expose AnyList And its Respective SubData.
+<b>Browse Screen </b>:- Used For Display "Category" & "Profiles" Which Expose AnyList And its Respective SubData.<br>.
 When Select Category(left View) Item.
-Its Respective data will animate in Profile(Right View). & When Scroll Profile Data, Category data will automatically update its selected item with animate.</br></br>
+Its Respective data will animate in Profile(Right View). & When Scroll Profile list Then Category List Will Automatically Update Selected Item With Animate.</br></br>

 ### App Architecture & XCode , Language
 MVVM Architecture is used in this sample app & binding with Observer.